-Lauren is an honors graduate from CCMH (Canadian College Of Massage and Hydrotherapy) with specializations in hospital placements.
+Lauren is a registered massage therapist and honors graduate from CCMH (Canadian College Of Massage and Hydrotherapy) with specializations in hospital placements.
 She is certified in pregnancy massage and gained her wide knowledge and experience through the Trimesters Pregnancy course and placement work in Sunnybrook Hospital, treating high-risk pregnant patients, patients in active labour and patients recovering in post-partum.
 Lauren acquired her love to help with rehabilitation patients while she was working with Toronto’s University Health Network at Toronto Rehab.

 Through her placements, she gained deeper understanding and hands-on experience with treatment and management of many different pathologies and neuropathologies.
 Lauren is trained in general Swedish massage, relaxation massage, myofascial release, neuromuscular techniques, deep tissue massage, and passive relaxed stretching to help facilitate you in gaining the most out of your treatment with her.
 Lauren is excited to help and educate each and every patient who walks in.
 She is eager to share her positive and encouraging attitude in each treatment to help you reach your personal wellness goals.